Serial Killer Bruce Lindahl:Illinois

 Bruce Lindahl died after accidentally killing himself by stabbing himself in the leg in 1981.
 He was kneeling on top of a male victim, Charles Robert “Chuck” Huber Jr, and was repeatedly stabbing him.

-Charles Robert Huber Jr. was fighting for his life and in the struggle; caused Bruce Lindahl stabbed his own thigh.
-He cut his own femoral artery and bled to death so rapidly that he was found still on the victim later.
+Charles Robert Huber Jr. was fighting for his life and in the struggle; probably caused Bruce Lindahl to stab his own thigh.
+Lindahl cut his own femoral artery and bled to death so rapidly that he was found still on the victim later.
 Both Lindahl and Huber had bled to death.
 Often the death of Lindahl is seen as accidental but I think Charles Huber fought hard here.
 I think he was trying to save his own life but he may have ended up saving so many other lives.
 Bruce Lindahl was not going to stop abducting, raping and murdering innocent people in Illinois.

 Bruce Lindahl was born January 29th, 1953 in St. Charles, Illinois.
 That’s in the western suburbs of Chicago.
 He graduated from Downers Grove North High School and later worked as an electrician.